evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 ## Finalization and Encoding

-**TODO: not finished**

-At the end of the register allocation phase, we have enough information to complete the generate machine code (_encoding_).
+At the end of the register allocation phase, we have enough information to finally generate machine code (_encoding_).
 We are only missing the prologue and epilogue of the function.

 ### Prologue and Epilogue